 A journeyman's day in the sun.
 In a tour match against India in Southampton, Hampshire's Kevan James took four wickets in four balls - and then scored a century.
 He is still the only man to do so in a first-class match.

-Aged just 16 years 352 days, Khalid Hassan made his Test debut for Pakistan against England at Trent Bridge.
-At the time Hassan was the youngest Test cricketer, but he has since been left behind by a series of younger men.
-Hassan does have one (unwanted) record: as a one-cap wonder, his last day of Test cricket came at the tender age of 16 years 356 days.
+Aged just 16 years 352 days, Khalid Hasan made his Test debut for Pakistan against England at Trent Bridge.
+At the time Hasan was the youngest Test cricketer, but he has since been left behind by a series of younger men.
+Hasan does have one (unwanted) record: as a one-cap wonder, his last day of Test cricket came at the tender age of 16 years 356 days.